foopod/blog-2.0/_posts/2017-02-07-self-taught.md

 So this is where I am right now.
 Most still don't do a google search before asking for help.
 I am suspicious that it's because they haven't done it before and are not confident in their own ability to find the solution.
 I worry that it's a fear of failure.

-But I don't want to push them too far, I am worried they will stop enjoying it if they have to work too hard at it.
+But I don't want to push them too far, I don't want them to stop enjoying it.

 It is almost like we need an codeclub tutorial that forces kids to google to find the answers.